What is Good Luck, Humans?

 What payment methods are accepted?

-For shoppers within the Philippines, you can pay either through BPI bank deposit or through credit card.
+For shoppers within the Philippines, you can pay either through BPI bank deposit, credit card, cash-on-delivery, or Palawan Express.

 Shoppers outside the Philippines must pay with a credit card.
 Currency used in the website is in Philippines pesos, but you will be charged by the credit card company in your currency.